edjw/cool-todo-manager/scope.md

 - do I want a Sometime Filter?
 Like a real back of the backlog place?

 ## Nice-to-haves but no big deal
+- refactor the store to make it more obvious what's going on and easier to maintain
 - clean up deleted todos from localstorage if deleted date is more than a week old
 - some api to add tasks from via http so can have shortcuts on ios for quick add to backlog. use an astro endpoint with a secret parameter? does kind of make it not single user any more I think?
 - maybe needs login eventually to allow for multiple devices